-Under the terms of the License Agreement, the Company also pays an incremental recurring license fee to CSS equal to 4% of gross revenue as reported under GAAP for each fiscal quarter.
+Under the terms of the License Agreement, commencing with the fiscal quarter ended March 31, 2016, the Company also pays an incremental recurring license fee to CSS equal to 4% of gross revenue as reported under GAAP for each fiscal quarter.
 Since the completion of the IPO, the Company reports under the Exchange Act and the quarterly fee is based on gross revenue as reported in the applicable public filing under the Exchange Act for each fiscal quarter.
 Each quarterly amount shall be paid on or prior to the later of the 45th day after the end of such quarter, or the 10th day after the filing of the applicable Exchange Act report for such quarter.

-In addition, CSS provides marketing support for the Company's productions through its email distribution, blogs and other marketing and public relations resources.
-The Company pays a quarterly fee to CSS equal to 1% of gross revenue as reported under GAAP for each fiscal quarter for such support.
-For the three months ended March 31, 2018 and 2017, the Company recorded license fee expense of \$285,697 and \$70,855, respectively, payable to CSS.
+In addition, under the terms of the License Agreement, CSS provides marketing support for the Company's productions through its email distribution, blogs and other marketing and public relations resources.
+Commencing with the fiscal quarter ended March 31, 2016, the Company pays a quarterly fee to CSS equal to 1% of gross revenue as reported under GAAP for each fiscal quarter for such support.
+For the three months ended June 30, 2018 and 2017, the Company recorded total license fee expense (including for marketing support) of \$146,844 and \$39,636, respectively, payable to CSS, and for the six months ended June 30, 2018 and 2017, the Company recorded total license fee expense (including for marketing support) of \$432,542 and \$110,491, respectively, payable to CSS.